vitejs/vite/README.md

   }
   ```

-  A self-accepting module, or a module that expects to be accepted by others can use `hot.dispose` to cleanup any persistent side effects created by its updated copy:
+  A self-accepting module or a module that expects to be accepted by others can use `hot.dispose` to clean-up any persistent side effects created by its updated copy:

   ```js
   function setupSideEffect() {}